 Do you often try to help your friends, family members, or even coworkers or acquaintances fix their problems?

-But we have to be careful, because there’s a fine line between supporting others and trying to “fix” them.
-This is something that has been on my mind lately as I’ve seen new readers discover my book Judgment Detox and begin to lovingly witness their own judgment and heal it.
+We have to be careful, because there’s a fine line between supporting others and trying to “fix” them.
+This is something that readers discover in my book Judgment Detox.
+The book teaches them to lovingly witness their own judgment and heal it.